xKDR/Survey.jl/CONTRIBUTING.md

     - WSL
     - Julia
 5. Go back to your WSL terminal, navigate to the folder of your repo, and run `code .` to open VSCode in that folder
-6. Create a `dev` folder, and a `test.jl` file.
+6. Create a `dev` folder (only if you want, it is gitignored by default), and a `test.jl` file in the file.
 Paste this block of code and save :

 ```julia
 using Revise, Survey, Test